 Focusing on breathing is the foundation practice.
 It calms the mind and relaxes the body.
 It is easily understood and practiced even by children.
-It can help an ambitious person practice meditation which is the highest level.
+It can help an ambitious person practice meditation.

 Don’t try to regulate the breathing

 Six basic modes of ‘Focusing on breathing’ are described below.
 Try each mode eyes closed, for one to two minutes except for the ‘staring mode’.
 After some practice, try with open eyes .

 These are described in the second part.
 Try them after experiencing the basic modes for some time.